 In 1999, 34-year-old businessman Sanjeev Nanda had mowed down six people, including three policemen, with his BMW.
 Grandson of former Naval Chief S M Nanda, Sanjeev was ordered by the court to pay a compensation of Rs 50 lakh to the Centre which would be used for road accident victims.
 In 2012, the apex court had even directed Nanda to perform community service for two years after his sentence was reduced.

 Despite stringent driving laws implemented by the Mumbai police to check drunk driving, we often hear of driving accidents caused by drinking and driving.
-There have been several other incidents of drunk driving reported in Mumbai over the years.
+On April 1, 2019, a drunk Doordarshan actress assaulted cops, fled in a car before slamming seven vehicles and sending pedestrians scampering for their lives.
+This isn't the first time that a case of drink and drive has made headlines.
+In the past too, there have been several other incidents of drunk driving reported in Mumbai over the years.
 Here's a look at drunk driving cases that made the headlines